-Walsworth's adviser-only workshop, Adviser Academy, is held in July in Kansas City and provides three full days of classes in beginning and advanced tracks, plus a middle school track and the option to tour Walsworth's printing facilities or attend advanced tech training.
+Walsworth's adviser-only workshop, Adviser Academy, is held in July in Kansas City and provides three full days of classes for new and experienced advisers, plus the option to tour Walsworth's printing facilities or attend advanced tech training.
 You can meet and network with advisers from across the country, and leave with stacks of great resources and feeling ready for the year ahead.
 For more information, go to walsworthyearbooks.com/adviseracademy and talk to your yearbook rep.